pnp/script-samples/scripts/spo-list-items-with-caml-query/README.md

 - Write a script as below,
 - First, we will connect to Tenant admin site.
     - Then we will connect to SharePoint site in which we want to read list items.
-    - And then create a seprate functions for all the field operations.
+    - And then create a separate functions for all the field operations.

 # [PnP PowerShell](#tab/pnpps)
 ```powershell